 \subsection{Implementation Details}

 We implemented our framework on top of PyTorch, NumPy, and OpenMP. \texttt{uhash} is adopted to serve light and high efficient indexing for RPEs associated with sampled walks.
-For better parallelization, the computation intensive part is written by C language with bindings to support Python APIs, including walk sampler, RPE encoder, and subgraph joining operation.
-To reduce the overhead of mixing programming, we use the indices of RPE and the native C/Numpy arrays instead of Python object arrays to exchange results between function calls and underlying C code.
-We also provide Python APIs to support customizing above-mentioned operations in parallel.
-The \proj framework is open-source at \url{https://github.com/Graph-COM/SUREL} and free for academic use.
-The dataset for relation and higher-order pattern prediction is accessible via Box at \url{https://app.box.com/s/sfmv2k5ow28g8c92bh2b3kzl9ka3vt8l}.
+For better parallelization, the computationally intensive part is written in C language with bindings to support Python APIs, including walk sampler, RPE encoder, and subgraph joining operation.
+To reduce the overhead of hybrid programming, we use RPE-IDs and native C/Numpy arrays instead of Python objects to exchange results between API calls and underlying C functions.
+We also provide Python APIs to support customizing above-mentioned parallel operations.
+The \proj framework is open-source at \url{https://github.com/Graph-COM/SUREL} and free for academic use under the BSD-2-Clause license.